azureleaf/hello-express/locallib/explain_locallib.md

 (req, res, next) => {
   // many steps to manipulate data here

-  // if any error occured, return err return next(err);
+  // if any error occured, call error middleware return next(err);

   // if successful, render the result